TLWebdesignNL/Auto-Delete-Files-Task-Scheduler-Plugin/README.md

 # Auto Delete Files Task Scheduler Plugin
-Joomla 4.1 Task Plugin to auto delete files older than a certain timeframe.
+Joomla 4.1 or newer Task Plugin to auto delete files older than a certain timeframe.

 You're able set a folder from within your joomla root folder.
 Then specify a timeframe in "minutes, hours or days".